Selective high schools and opportunity class placement procedures

 5.3 Receive a performance report

-Each student will receive either an opportunity class test performance report or a selective high school performance report (refer to Outcomes web page) showing how the student performed in comparison to the other students who took the test in that year.
+Each student will receive a performance report (refer to Outcomes, performance report) showing how the student performed in comparison to the other students who took the placement test in that year.
 It will be available in the application dashboard.

 For each of the test components, the report shows where the student performed in one of 4 bands: